Analysis | The Trump-Xi Trade Truce Ends March 1. What Then?

 9. What are companies saying?

-A lot.
+It depends on what you sell.
 Apple, Starbucks, Volkswagen and FedEx are among those to have cited a slowing Chinese economy in their outlooks.
 More than 400 publicly traded Chinese companies warned on their earnings.
 While the trade war is only one factor that’s weighing on demand -- weakness in Europe and the impact of fading U.S. fiscal stimulus are others -- it’s probably the issue that most concerns executives.
 Some are even looking at uprooting their supply chain.
+Some businesses in Southeast Asia expect China’s pain to be their exporting gain.
+Metals tariffs have helped producers with American plants, such as ArcelorMittal, U.S. Steel and Nucor.
+They’re charging higher prices, and some have reopened shuttered sites.
+But some U.S. business groups say the tariffs and retaliatory duties have hurt American industry, farmers and workers.

 --With assistance from Andrew Mayeda.